Honor With Impact

 The Viterbi Undergraduate Fellows are chosen from our top scholarship finalists each year.
 While there is no application for the Fellows or scholarships, students must apply to USC by the merit scholarship deadline, typically December 1st of each year.
 There is no need to indicate interest or complete any forms.
 We will consider all of our top students for scholarship and fellowship awards.

 Fellows are chosen as part of our scholarship award process.
 All students who applied to USC for merit scholarship consideration will have their applications carefully reviewed.
-Of those, some will be selected as merit scholarship finalists and required to interview during on-campus events (typically in February-Early March of each year).
+Of those, some will be selected as merit scholarship finalists and asked to participate in a scholarship interview (typically in February-Early March of each year).
 Once we have selected our final scholarship recipients, a small number of those students will be named a Viterbi Fellow above and beyond any scholarship they may have received.